RESPONSIBILITIES OF THE PATIENT

 Zuid-Afrikaans Hospital adheres to the National Patient’s Rights Charter and supports the Batho Pele principles.

-Zuid-Afrikaans Hospital subscribes to the National Patient’s Rights Charter as published by the Health Professions Council of South Africa.
+Zuid-Afrikaans Hospital adheres to the National Patient’s Rights Charter as published by the Health Professions Council of South Africa

 Patients’ rights